-Indebtedness is defined in the REIT's second amended and restated declaration of trust ("DOT") and is a measure of the amount of leverage utilized by the REIT.
+Indebtedness is defined in the REIT's third amended and restated declaration of trust dated as of May 11, 2021 ("DOT") and is a measure of the amount of leverage utilized by the REIT.
 GBV is defined in the DOT and is a measure of the value of the REIT's total assets.
 The Indebtedness to GBV ratio is a compliance measure in the DOT and establishes the limit of financial leverage for the REIT.
 The Indebtedness to GBV ratio is presented in this MD&A as management considers this non-IFRS measure to be an important measure of the REIT's financial position.